Genomics and Oxidative Stress

 - How do you know?

-Genomic testing and analysis is able to answer these questions with much more specificity than best guess, or trial-and-error approaches.
+Genomic testing is able to answer these questions with much more specificity than best guess, or trial-and-error approaches.

-Oranisms generate free radicals—highly reactive, unstable molecules produced as a consequence of normal metabolism.
-Free radicals can damage cells and even DNA unless they are neutralized by antioxidants such as vitamin A, Vitamin E, or Vitamin C, which are all part of the antioxidant cascade.
+We all generate free radicals—highly reactive, unstable molecules produced as a consequence of normal metabolism.
+Free radicals can damage cells and even DNA unless they are neutralized by antioxidants such as vitamin A, Vitamin E, or Vitamin C, which are all part of the antioxidant response.